-As of 30 June 2021, the Canton of Vaud held a 67.0% stake in the bank.
+As of 31 December 2021, the Canton of Vaud held a 67.0% stake in the bank.
 Unlike most Swiss cantonal banks, BCV does not benefit from an explicit guarantee of the canton.

-For more information, please see BCV's most recent Issuer Profile and our Swiss Banking System Profile.
+For more information, please see our Swiss Banking System Profile.